Akash1211222/Alliance_JavaScript_basic/Sec_B/01_basic/README.txt

-what we can do with JS?
+What we can do with JS?
 => web-page, mobile App, game Devlopment etc.

 Q2.
-Do we ned Compiler to execute the JS?
+Do we need a Compiler to execute the JS?
 =>NO, we ned js Engine to run the js.

-sublimetext
+sublime text